Multi-Domain Spoken Language Understanding Using Domain- and Task-Aware Parameterization: Introduction

+To this end, we propose a domain-aware and task-aware model (i.e., multi-level shared-private framework) for multi-domain joint intent detection and slot filling, which is shown in Figure~\ref{fig:contrast}(b).
+To solve the \textit{domain-agnostic} issue, we first propose to use a standard shared-private framework \citep{liu-etal-2017-adversarial} as a foundation, which consists of a domain-shared module for representing common knowledge across domains and a domain-specific module for explicitly extracting specific features for each domain.
+In addition, utterances from different domains have different sentence syntactic patterns, which helps the model to capture domain-aware features.
+Thus, we explore the domain-aware syntax information and we empirically find modeling syntax information can substantially improve multi-domain SLU.

+To address the \textit{task-agnostic} issue, we extend the vanilla shared-private framework to a multi-level structure, achieving the fine-grained domain knowledge transfer : (1) sentence-level domain knowledge transfer is achieved by using a \textit{sentence-level} shared-private architecture for modeling \textit{intents}; (2) token-level domain knowledge transfer is achieved by using a \textit{token-level} shared-private mechanism for modeling \textit{slots}.
+Besides, a \textit{slot filter} is applied to each token to selectively decide which tokens receive private representation in addition to a domain-shared representation.
+A \textit{slot controller} is further introduced to control the weights between domain-shared and private token representations, achieving the fine-grained combination of domain knowledge.

-We conduct experiments on two benchmarks MTOD \cite{schuster-etal-2019-cross-lingual} and ASMixed \cite{goo2018slot,coucke2018snips}, which include five different domains totally.
-Experiments show that our method achieves state-of-the-art results of 91.27\% sentence accuracy on the MTOD dataset, outperforming prior best by 1.91\%.
-On the ASMixed dataset, we achieve 84.81\% sentence accuracy, outperforming prior best by 5.63\%.
-In particular, given a new domain with little labeled data, our framework can effectively transfer knowledge by our proposed domain-aware task-aware module and can outperform the existing state-of-the-art model by 12.4\% on average.
-All datasets and code are publicly available at: \url{https://XXX}.
+We conduct experiments on two benchmarks, MTOD \citep{schuster-etal-2019-cross-lingual} and ASMixed \citep{goo-etal-2018-slot,coucke2018snips}, including five different domains in total.
+Experiments show that our method achieves state-of-the-art results, with a 91.27\% sentence accuracy on the MTOD dataset, outperforming the prior best result by 1.81\%.
+On the ASMixed dataset, we achieve 84.81\% sentence accuracy, outperforming the prior best result by 3.33\%.
+Besides, given a new domain with little labeled data, our framework can effectively transfer knowledge from source training domains, thereby outperforming the existing best model by 12.4\%.

+Finally, Pre-trained models (PLMs) have achieved surprising results across almost all NLP tasks.
+A natural question is raised whether our framework can still obtain improvement over the pre-trained model.
+To answer this question, we explore the pre-trained model (RoBERTa) \citep{liu2019roberta} in our framework and find that our framework works orthogonally with pre-trained model.